 Alternative Break Service Trips

 The world is increasingly complex.
 Information and technology brings diverse people and nations into closer interaction.
 To be effective leaders and agents of change, students need a greater understanding of global political, social and economic issues.
 Service trips allow students to experience this while visiting different parts of the United States and the world.
 Through training, orientation and guided reflection, students embark on self-discovery and personal transformation.
-Under the guidance of the Director of Civic Engagement, Moravian College is proud to offer robust and diverse Alternative Break Trips for students.
+Under the guidance of the Director of Civic Engagement, Moravian University is proud to offer robust and diverse Alternative Break Trips for students.

-Habitat for Humanity Trips
+Three Experiences with Habitat for Humanity

-Moravian College encourages persons with disabilities to participate in its programs and activities.
+Moravian University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please e-mail the Center for Career and Civic Engagement at firstname.lastname@example.org or call 610-861-1509.